 The good news is that some of these types of hair loss are temporary and can be treated when the cause is dealt with in a timely fashion.
-For example, if you have stress or anxiety-related hair loss, your hair will stop shedding when the stressful experience or event has been dealt with and treated appropriately.
+For example, if you have stress or anxiety-related hair loss, your hair should stop shedding when the stressful experience or event has been dealt with and treated appropriately.
 However, if you are experiencing hair loss because of poor diet, the best form of treatment is to begin improving your diet and adding the necessary vitamins and minerals.

-The best vitamin supplements
+The best vitamin supplements for healthier hair

-Some vitamin supplements for healthier hair and hair loss include:
+Some vitamin supplements for healthier hair include:

 • Zinc and iron: These minerals protect hair from shedding, getting dry and brittle.

-• Vitamins C and E: these two antioxidants can protect hair from thinning and the effects of damaging free radicals
+• Vitamins C and E: These two antioxidants can protect hair from thinning and the effects of damaging free radicals.

-• Vitamin D: Plays a role in promoting healthy hair follicles
+• Vitamin D: Plays a role in promoting healthy hair follicles.

 2. Drugs.com: http://www.drugs.com/health-guide/hereditary-patterned-baldness.html